What is Clearing and Adjustment?

-It's available from July to September
+Clearing is available from July to September

 Guide to Clearing

-Adjustment is the process by which students can search for alternative courses if they have exceeded the conditions for their firm choice, usually by achieving better exam results than they were expecting.
+Adjustment is the process by which students can search for alternative courses if they have exceeded the conditions for their firm choice - usually by achieving better exam results than they were expecting.

-It is available from A level results day until 31st August and is entirely optional.
+Adjustment is available from A level results day until 31st August and is entirely optional.
 Many competitive courses will have filled up, but some spaces may have become available due to other applicants failing to meet the grades or choosing to study elsewhere.

-Whilst they are looking for alternative courses via Adjustment their original choice is kept safe and will stay their firm option unless a different course is accepted.
+Whilst they are looking for alternative courses via Adjustment, their original choice is kept safe and will stay their firm option unless a different course is accepted.